 Synchronizing systems.
-It is helpful to synchronize users and roles in your organization’s identity provider (IdP) with Snowflake and Protegrity.
-If users and roles are not synchronized, there can be unexpected behaviors, error messages, and complex troubleshooting regarding External Functions, API integrations, masking policies, and tokenization policies.
+On AWS, it is helpful to synchronize users and roles in your organization’s identity provider (IdP) with Snowflake and Protegrity.
+If users and roles are not synchronized, there can be unexpected behaviors, error messages, and complex troubleshooting regarding external functions, API integrations, masking policies, and tokenization policies.
 One option is to use SCIM to keep users and roles synchronized with your IdP and Snowflake.

 Root cause for error(s).
-Since External Tokenization requires coordinating multiple systems (e.g. IdP, Snowflake, Protegrity, AWS, Azure), always verify the privileges, current limitations, External Functions, API integration, masking policies, and the columns that have masking policies for External Tokenization in Snowflake.
+Since External Tokenization requires coordinating multiple systems (e.g. IdP, Snowflake, Protegrity, AWS, Azure, GCP), always verify the privileges, current limitations, external functions, API integration, masking policies, and the columns that have masking policies for External Tokenization in Snowflake.
 To help determine the root cause, see: